JorgeMartinezPizarro/bookmarks/README.md

 - Add Makefile with build start stop commands.
 - Adapt paths to docker volumes.
 Build last working version.
-- Use docker network to connect to the dockerized services for security
+- Use docker network to connect to the dockerized services for security.
 - Move docker spaces to private env variables.
 - Add docker volumne with the helloworld app for nextcloud.
+- Integrate with brain.
-- Integrate with brain
+- Integrate with /var/www/html custom linux logs.

 ## ABOUT